Fleckism/SecurityPlus/3 Performing Security Assessments/3A Assess Organizational Security L3a.md

 Basic service discovery tasks can also be performed using tools built into the Windows and Linux operating systems:

 -   netstat—show the state of TCP/UDP ports on the local machine.
 The same command is used on both Windows and Linux, though with different options syntax.
 You can use netstat to check for service misconfigurations (perhaps a host is running a web or FTP server that a user installed without authorization).
 You may also be able to identify suspect remote connections to services on the local host or from the host to remote IP addresses.
-If you are attempting to identify malware, the most useful netstat output is to show which process is listening on which ports.
+If you are attempting to identify malware, the most useful netstat output is to show which process is listening on which ports **(Suspicious network traffic check TCP port)**.

 ![The first 2 items in the list are "TCP 10.1.0.1:80 ROGUE:1415 TIME_WAIT" and "TCP 10.1.0.1:80 GATEWAY:49161 ESTABLISHED"; 9 similar items follow.](https://s3.amazonaws.com/wmx-api-production/courses/5731/images/7383-1599771794926.png)